A Critique of The New Thought Movement and the Law of Attraction

 3) The spiritual practice (going beyond all ideas and images)

-And now, if we take the self-deception in the Law of Attraction in relation to the above-mentioned:
+And now, if we take the self-deception of the Law of Attraction in relation to the above-mentioned:

-1) The believers close themselves in the positive; that is: what they think is positive: namely their own wishes, feelings and needs.
-In this way they leave out the negative, which causes a lack of ability to realize the laws of dualism.
-Their so-called exercises - which they think the idea of the Law of Attraction helps them with - is about how to drive out, force out, repress, even ignore, the negative.
+1) The believers close themselves inside the “positive,” that is, what they think is positive: namely, their own wishes, feelings, and needs.
+In this way, they leave out the negative which results in a lack of ability to realize the laws of dualism.
+Their so-called exercises, with which they think the idea of the Law of Attraction helps them, are about how to drive out, force out, repress, even ignore the negative.

-2) When ignoring the negative they fail to understand the shadow, both their own dark sides, the Ego, as well as ignorance and suffering as such.
-And understanding your own suffering is a necessity in order to train compassion with other people (see my article Suffering as an entrance to the Source).
+2) When ignoring the negative, they fail to understand the shadow, both their own dark sides, the Ego, as well as ignorance and suffering as such.
+And understanding your own suffering is a necessity in order to cultivate compassion for other people (see my article Suffering as an Entrance to the Source).

-This causes that their empathy and compassion with other people can be hard to discover, illustrated Rhonda Byrne´s words: If you as a woman feels you are too fat, then turn your back to fat people, so that their fat thoughts don´t influence you - and in the words about, that peoples´ suffering are their own fault, and that you should turn your back to them, so that their negative thoughts don´t influence you.
+This causes their empathy and compassion for other people to be hard to discover, illustrated by Rhonda Byrne´s words: If you as a woman feel you are too fat, then turn your back to fat people, so that their fat thoughts don´t influence you; and by the words that peoples´ suffering is their own fault and you should turn your back on them, so that their negative thoughts don´t influence you.

 The failure to realize their own dark sides can be seen in another episode with Rhonda Byrne.
-She typical meets people with a loving facade.
-At one time she wanted to remind the world about the crucial importance of gratitude: “Remember,” Byrne was preaching, “if you are critizising, you are not being grateful.
-If you are blaiming, you are not being grateful.
+She typically meets people with a loving facade.
+At one time, she wanted to remind the world about the crucial importance of gratitude: “Remember,” Byrne was preaching, “if you are criticizing, you are not being grateful.
+If you are blaming, you are not being grateful.
 If you are complaining, you are not being grateful.”

-It was an odd time for Byrne to be preaching these words, because at the same time her lawyers had just sued two of the very people, who were instrumental in launching her book and film The Secret to phenomenal success.
-Drew Heriot, the Australian director of the film, and Dan Hollings, an Arizona internet consultant whose “viral marketing” helped propel Byrne to global fame via Oprah Winfrey, had both been demanding that Byrne pay them a share of the estimated $300 million revenue they claim she´d promised them.
+It was an odd time for Byrne to be preaching these words because at the same time her lawyers had just sued two of the very people who were instrumental in launching her book and film The Secret to phenomenal success.
+Drew Heriot, the Australian director of the film, and Dan Hollings, an Arizona internet consultant whose “viral marketing” helped propel Byrne to global fame via Oprah Winfrey, had both been demanding that Byrne pay them a share of the estimated $300 million revenue they claimed she´d promised them.
 In the weeks up to Thanksgiving, Byrne´s lawyers had counter-attacked by launching legal actions against both men in jurisdictions far from their homes, a tactic one judge has since described as vexatious and harassing.

-For a woman whose central message is the power of positivity, Byrne has a surprisingly long history of such bust-ups, stretching back to her days as a television producer in Melbourne – but as we have found out by now: it is yourself you should not critizice, it is yourself you should not blame, it is yourself you should not complain over, it is yourself you should be grateful over, it is yourself you should love – and as a consequence: the ignorance about your own failures, about your own dark side.
+For a woman whose central message is the power of positivity, Byrne has a surprisingly long history of such bust-ups, stretching back to her days as a television producer in Melbourne – but as we have found out by now, it is yourself you should not criticize, it is yourself you should not blame, it is yourself you should not complain over, it is yourself you should be grateful for, it is yourself you should love – and as a consequence, the ignorance about your own failures, about your own dark side.

-3) They close themselves in their own idea about the Law of Attraction, which causes, that they don´t have any spiritual practice (no training of realization and compassion).
+3) They close themselves in their own idea about the Law of Attraction, which causes them not to have any spiritual practice (no training of realization and compassion).
 We have already examined this.
 The Law of Attraction is not about doing anything.
-You don´t have to do anything, you only need to think about something, and then it wil magically happen.
+You don´t have to do anything, you only need to think about something and then it will magically happen.

-All and all it causes a total stop of any spiritual development, any ability to learn – especially because they don´t have to listen to other people.
-They lull themselves into a huge illusion and self-deception, which will cause an enourmous unbalance.
+All and all, it causes a total end of any spiritual development and any ability to learn – especially because they don´t have to listen to other people.
+They lull themselves into a huge illusion and self-deception, which will cause an enormous unbalance.

-The manipulative in the idea is then of course, partly that it says it is proven by science, but also that all great thinkers, artists and spiritual traditions, support it.
-As mentioned then this happens by taking short or longer quotes out of the correct context, and placing them so that it seems like they support the idea.
-Some of the coaches and speakers in the invironment are masters in this manipulative art.
-Manipulating is also the swollen titles they use about themselves, such as for instance "Super Coach", "The World´s greatest Money Coach", and so on in the same style.
+The manipulative in the idea is partly that it says it is proven by science, but also that all great thinkers, artists, and spiritual traditions, support it.
+As mentioned, this happens by taking short or longer quotes out of the correct context and placing them so that it seems like they support the idea.
+Some of the coaches and speakers in the environment are masters in this manipulative art.
+Manipulating is also the swollen titles they use about themselves, such as, for instance, "Super Coach," "The World´s greatest Money Coach," and so on in the same style.

-The word proven is also used manipulative in connection with the experiences the believers say they have had, after they have begun to use the Law of Attraction; that their experiences therefore “prove” that the idea is true.
+The word “proven” is also used manipulatively in connection with the experiences the believers say they have had after they have begun to use the Law of Attraction; that their experiences, therefore, “prove” that the idea is true.